ahuelsmann/MOBAfow/README.md

-# MOBA
+# MOBAflow
-This project is about an application with a connection to a Z21 control center from roco.
-Communication takes place via UDP over the network.
-The application is able to be informed when a certain feedback point has been crossed.
+The program in this project communicates bidirectionally with a Z21 from Roco via UDP.
+The app receives a notification when certain feedback points (on the tracks) are passed.

-This means that when a train crosses a certain track section, this is reported to the control center, which then sends this information to our application.
-Based on this message, various actions should now be triggered, such as a train announcement or a station announcement.
-E.g. Next stop, Bielefeld main station, exit in direction of travel on the right.
-Or entry at track 1 receives the RB 69.
+This means that when a train passes a route on the track, this is reported to the control station, which then forwards this information to the App.
+Based on this message, various actions could be triggered on the windows based pc system, such as a train announcement or a station announcement.
+For example: Next stop, Bielefeld Central Station, exit on the right side in direction of travel.
+Of course, part of an action could also be to send digital commands back.